berops/claudie/README.md

 To see in detail how you apply the manifest into Claudie, please refer to the [CRUD](./docs/crud/crud.md) document.

-After the input manifest is successfully applied the kubeconfig to your newly built clusters will be outputted as a secret in the `claudie` namespace with the name `<cluster-name>-<cluster-hash>-kubeconfig`
+After the input manifest is successfully applied, the kubeconfig to your newly built clusters will be output as a secret in the `claudie` namespace with the name `<cluster-name>-<cluster-hash>-kubeconfig`.

 # Get involved